jketterer02/Group-11-Project/README.md

+<u>Project Instructions</u>

-1.The folder "Group-11-Project" is put into the StudioProjects folder of your android studio.
+1. Drop "Group-11-Project" into the StudioProjects folder of your Android Studio

-2.There will be a box that says that the directory is not exactly right, click "ok" on that notification
+2. There will be a notification that the directory is not exactly correct, click "ok" on that notification

-3.Run the project
+3. Run the project